 - Salt– The salt balances the sweetness of the chocolate chip cookies.

 - Milk chocolate chips– Make sure to use really good quality chocolate chips.
-I like to use the Ghirardelli milk chocolate chips, they taste amazing!
+I like to use the Ghirardelli milk chocolate chips or the Guittard milk chocolate chips, they taste amazing!

 Substitutions